Keeping your motorcycle off the road over the winter months can make insuring it for a full year seem wasteful. What are the options?

 One common way to keep costs down is to opt for third-party, fire and theft (TPFT) rather than comprehensive cover.
 However, do your sums first, as comprehensive can sometimes work out cheaper.
 So shop around and compare different types of policies.

-You'll find more tips on how to cut your motorbike insurance premiums in our guide, how motorbike insurance is calculated.
+You'll find more tips on how to cut your bike insurance premiums in our guide, how motorcycle insurance is calculated.